atulvarshneya/quantum-computing/README.md

 Easy to follow documentation with tutorial introduction.
 See qclib/qclib-doc.txt.
 Example implementations of popular quantum algorithms.

-Regression tests, automated,
-Code for tests also serves as examples to quickly learn qclib.
+Code for [automated] regression tests also serves as examples to quickly learn qclib.